Hyderi

 Hyderi (حیدری) is a neighborhood in the Karachi Central district of Karachi, Pakistan.

 Economy

 Hyderi has become a thriving market housing as a successful shopping district and is very famous for ladies' fabric and shoe shopping.
-All the major shopping district has existed here for many years which included the second branch of Dolmen Mall, Saima Paari Mall and others.
+All the major shopping district has existed here for many years which included the second branch of Dolmen Mall, Saima Paari Mall, The Northwalk and others.